stitakis/ArchElekt/Slides/WrongExpert_short.md

 ## The Solution

-Transcript:
+Transcription:
 A solution for this could be rather simple.

 2s

 ---

-Enable expert to self-manage profile information like skill sets, e.g. in the expert's mobile app
+✅ Enable expert to self-manage profile information like skill sets, e.g. in the expert's mobile app

-Transcript:
+✌️👨‍💻

+Transcription:
 Why not allowing the expert to maintain their skill sets in the mobile app.
 They should know best.

 5s